-Trout homers twice, helps Angels rally to 10-9 win over A’s
+Trout homers twice, helps Angels rally for 10-9 win over A’s

 TRAINER’S ROOM

 Angels: SS Andrelton Simmons (ankle) took batting practice and did some running before the game.
-Manager Joe Maddon said Simmons is getting closer to returning but didn’t have a definitive timetable. … LHP Jose Suarez was taken off the injured list due to an undisclosed injury and optioned to the alternate training site.
+Maddon said Simmons is getting closer to returning but didn’t have a definitive timetable. … LHP Jose Suarez was taken off the injured list due to an undisclosed injury and optioned to the alternate training site.

 UP NEXT